 What We're All Learning

-Step back and look at the pattern: two ORMs with opposite starting philosophies, built by different teams with different priorities, converging on remarkably similar architectures.
-This isn't random, it reveals fundamental truths about what production applications require.
+Step back and look at the unfolding pattern: two ORMs with opposite starting philosophies, built by different teams with different priorities, are converging on remarkably similar architectures.
+This isn't random, it proves fundamental truths about what production applications actually require.

-- Migrations need specialized attention: The 9k test suite isn't overkill, it's the cost of reliability across databases
+- Migrations need specialized attention: The 9k test suite isn't overkill, it's the cost of reliability acros databases

-- Object-based queries win for complex relations: Eventually everyone needs
+- Object-based queries are essential for complex relations: Eventually everyone needs the intuitive

-- Type generation beats inference at scale: Better performance, better DX for large schemas
+- Type generation beats inference at scale: It provides better performance, and better DX for large schemas

-- Features aren't bloat: They're answers to problems users actually have
+- Features aren't bloat: They're necessary answers to problems users actually have

 What This Teaches About Building Tools:

-- Starting philosophy doesn't determine ending architecture: You can start minimal or comprehensive because production requirements force convergence
+- Starting philosophy doesn't determine ending architecture: You can start minimal or comprehensive, but production requirements will ultimately force convergence

 - Performance comes from architecture, not slogans: "Lightweight" and "fast" are outcomes of good engineering, not marketing positions